 Using Partisan Imbalance in Non-Competitive States to Predict EC Outcomes

 We, like Brams and Kilgour (2017), believe that outcomes in non-competitive states are critical in understanding final Electoral College winners.
-In this section, we capitalize on that insight by offering a simple measure that we show jointly performs as well or better as the Brams-Kilgour variables in predicting final EC outcomes.
+In this section, we capitalize on that insight by offering a simple measure that we show jointly performs as well or better as than Brams-Kilgour variables in predicting final EC outcomes.

 To present our measure, some notation is useful.
 We may again partition the states into the set of competitive states, Cj, and the set of non-competitive states, NCi, where i indicates the election year.
 The EC seats in a competitive state are labeled as s(Cj) and the EC seats in a non-competitive state are labeled as s(NCj).
 We have s(EC) = s(Cj) + s(NCj).
 The noncompetitive states won by Democrats we label NCD, and the non-competitive states won by Democrats we label NCR.
 The seats in the non-competitive states won by the Democrats are thus labeled s(NCD) and the seats in the non-competitive states won by Republicans are thus labeled s(NCR).